Tomoplll/neural-network-from-scratch/README.md

 ## Project Purpose & Overview
 This project was driven by a curiosity to understand how neural networks operate “behind the scenes,” and it offers a deep dive into the structural and mathematical foundations of deep learning.
 The goal was to explore the implementation of neural networks by building a fully functional multi-layer neural network from scratch using only **Python** and **NumPy**, without relying on external deep learning libraries such as PyTorch.

+### Conceptual Overview
+A Multi-Layer Perceptron enables non-linear function approximation and can be viewed as a parametric probabilistic model trained via gradient-based optimization.

 ### Technical Highlights
 * **Modular OOP Architecture**: The system is designed with a clear separation between layers, activation functions, and network management, allowing for easy extensibility.
 * **Manual Backpropagation**: Implements the backpropagation algorithm using the **Chain Rule** to calculate gradients and update weights and biases across all layers.